This blog may contain affiliate links. Read our disclosure policy for more info.

 Ahh Santa Cruz, Bolivia.
 What a warm welcome after traveling the rest of Bolivia’s highlands and being exposed to harsh winds, high altitudes, and cold conditions.
 We arrived just in the nick of time to give our lungs a rest and were ready to enjoy warm weather again.

-On arrival, we were really keen to explore this rather off-the-beaten-path city and the best things to do in Santa Cruz, Bolivia.
+On arrival, we were really keen to explore this rather off-the-beaten-path city and the best things to do in Santa Cruz.
 In fact, we got up to more than most other travelers and had a fantastic time!
+We soon realized Santa Cruz is one of the best places to visit in Bolivia!

-But what exactly is there to do in Santa Cruz, Bolivia?
+But what exactly is there to do in Santa Cruz?
 We asked ourselves the same question before we arrived.
 But after some exploring, it turns out there are a ton of great activities and tours in Santa Cruz!

 Here’s our list of the 10 BEST things to do in Santa Cruz and a little extra info to help you prepare for your visit!